fruit trees

 Rootstocks

-Vigorous quince.
-Planting density from 1,300 to 1,600 plants per hectare.
+Vigorous quince tree.
+Planting density of 1,300 to 1,600 plants per hectare.

 Formats

-Rootstock reared in the nursery the first year and grafted with the variety in the second year.
+Rootstock reared in the nursery in the first year and grafted with the variety in the second year.

 Quality